Are you ready to discover your college program?

 Whether a student is already in the workforce or just finishing his or her undergraduate degree, the M.A. in Counseling degree allows students to tailor their education to fit the needs of their ministry and lives.
 Most graduate-level courses are offered in eight-week blocks one evening per week.
 LCU combines face-to-face training and online courses to help cultivate the interpersonal skills and professional maturity necessary for a successful career in the field of counseling.
 This hybrid approach allows for more flexibility as students strive to fit a graduate-level education into their already-busy lives.
 Emphasis throughout the program is placed on self-development and self-understanding as well as the skills necessary to facilitate change within diverse populations.

-Some of the classes that students can expect to take while pursuing a master's degree in counseling from LCU include multicultural counseling, basic counseling techniques, systematic theology and ethical and legal issues for counselors and other Christian leaders.
+Some of the classes that students can expect to take while pursuing a master’s degree in counseling from LCU include multicultural counseling, basic counseling techniques, systematic theology and ethical and legal issues for and Christian counselors.
 Students experience exposure to the counseling and interviewing skills that are critical for counseling, enabling them to better understand the problems facing their clients.
 Students will examine self-care strategies as well as prevention and crisis intervention models.
 Upon graduation with a Master of Arts in Counseling degree from Lincoln Christian University, students are prepared to work in church settings or clinical mental health settings or sit for state licensure.